Sheral123/Git-Tutorial/README.txt

 'git rm --cached <file>'--> moves file from staging to working area

 'commit' --> commit is a particular version of the project.
 It captures a snapshot of the project's staged changed and creates a version out of it.

+'git commit' --> applies commit

+git log --> lists down all the commits of the Repository. if you waant to get out of the git log press q

+ git restore <file> --> it removes all the changes

+** after commiting the changes you make in the repo, you have to use git add <file> in order to move the changes from working to staging area and now when you use git restore <file> it wont delete anything